 Art is a vibrant facet of our program and invaluable to all students, regardless of their future pursuits.
 Art teaches social responsibility by providing a positive means of self-expression and understanding of others’ viewpoints, as well as a foundation for creativity, ingenuity, and innovation.
-Students are introduced to fundamentals in both drawing and painting.
-For those who desire to continue an art focus, students can take Studio Art, Textile, Video Production, and Advance Placement Two Dimensional Design.
+Students are introduced to fundamentals in drawing and painting, and may take more advanced courses that include graphic design and video production.
 Small class sizes provide an exceptional opportunity for individualized instruction and development.
-Every year culminates with a student art show in May in conjunction with Downtown Santa Ana’s Artwalk.

 Summer school is offered to help students who need extra assistance with their coursework or whose grades were unsatisfactory during the regular school year.
 Contact our campus directly for more information about scheduling for the next summer session.